Interest Rate in Nigeria

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Operating conditions in Nigeria’s private sector economy continued to improve in January, albeit at a six-month soft pace as the Stanbic IBTC Bank Nigeria Purchasing Managers’ Index (PMI) dropped to 50.7 from 51.8 in December.
+Business conditions in Nigeria’s private sector economy continued to improve at the outset of the third quarter, with the Stanbic IBTC Nigeria Purchasing Managers’ Index (PMI) rising to an 18-month high of 55.4 in July from 53.6 in June.